sanitswain/CodeWiki/git_commands.rst

      - Description
    * - git config --global credential.helper wincred
      - clears credential.
 While interacting to remote (pushing/pulling code etc) next time, windows will prompt for credential.
+   * - git config --global core.askpass
+     - If password is not configured, Git will return `Password for 'https://emmap1@bitbucket.org': No such file or directory`.
+On setting this cpnfig, Git will ask for password.

 Git other commands